mihaiolteanu/mugur/README.md

 Mugur offers a consistent interface for all the ErgoDox features.
-With the C code configurator, for example, if you want to specify an Ergodox macro key, you first have to give your key a unique name, then specify what happens when you press that key by modifying a specific function by using some specific C macros and then finally use this new key in one of your layers.
-If you want to specify a mod-tap key, the modifier keycode is different than if you'd just wanted to have a simple modifier key.
-With mugur, all these features are defined in a consistent way by having all the keys be just simple lists, defined directly in the layers.
+With the C code configurator, for example, if you want to specify an Ergodox macro key, you first have to give your key a unique name, then write some C code to implmenet this new key, and then finally use it in one of your layers.
+If you want a mod-tap key, the modifier keycode is different than if you'd just wanted to have a simple modifier key.
+With mugur, all these features are defined in a consistent way by having all the keys be just simple lists, defined directly in your layers.
 No extra code, no extra functions.
-Mugur interprets these mugur-keys differently, depending on the context, and generates the correct C code to implement the semantics of it.
+Mugur interprets these mugur-keys differently, depending on the context, and generates the correct C code to implement their semantics.

 A mugur-key is just a list of symbols, and can be `(k)` for sending the `k` character when tapped, or `(C k)` for sending `k` when tapped but acting like